-While burglary and robbery are often used interchangeably in everyday conversation, they are actually two completely different crimes and from a legal perspective, it’s important to know the difference between the two.
-Here’s what Vista theft crime defense attorney Peter M. Liss believes you should know when it comes to the difference between burglary and robbery.
+While burglary and robbery are often used interchangeably in everyday conversation, they are actually two completely distinct crimes from a legal perspective.
+In fact, burglary isn’t always even a form of theft crime whereas robbery always involves theft, but also the use of fear or force.
+Here’s what defense attorney Peter M. Liss believes you should know when it comes to the difference between burglary and robbery.

 The Difference Between Burglary and Robbery